IanSteenstra/PeerSupport/README.md

 ## Issue Running Codebase / Servers Not Working

 1. In another terminal while the servers are still running, enter `docker ps`
-1. Find the Container ID for the therapynow_django server (ex: db54a724e9a4)
+1. Find the Container ID for the peersupport_django server (ex: db54a724e9a4)
 1. Run `docker exec -it <container ID> bash`
 1. `python manage.py migrate`